 You can also click the right carat (that’s the > icon) next to the report ID to see an even more in-depth look at the campaign, including all of its settings and its follow-ups.

 Click the “live report” icon (the one that looks like a graph) to link directly to the web-based report.
-The web-based report will always display the most up-to-date information for a particular campaign.
-Sometimes the dashboard statistics in the row-by-row format can lag behind in updating, because the statistics in the dashboard rows are only updated after certain events.
-The web-based responsive report is updated in real-time.
+The web-based report will always display the most up-to-date and easy-to-use information for a particular campaign.

 2. Web-based Responsive Reports